 Using written texts

-comprehension for EFL / ESL - working with written texts in
+comprehension for EFL / ESL - making the most

 Ideas for developing reading and other language skills

 in the English class